 Written-only opponent testimony was submitted by the Superintendent of Olathe Public Schools (USD 233), a representative of the Kansas National Education Association (KNEA), a special education director for a regional educational service center, and three private citizens.
 The opponents generally stated concerns with the proposed expiration of the existing task force, the need for additional meeting time and further consideration and implementation of its recommendations, and the complexity of and discussions needed to evaluate special education funding.
 The special education director requested consideration for inclusion of both infant-toddler special education and preschool special education representation on the proposed task force.
-The superintendent requested consideration for school business officers. curriculum leaders. special education and administrators.
+The superintendent requested consideration for school business curriculum leaders. officers. and special education administrators.